robert-stevenson-1/NUX-BLE-MIDI-Controller/README.md

 ## Short Term
 - Code Refactoring (with the aim to reduce the program size in flash)
 - Code Refactoring (Refractor with an OOP approach)
+- Unlock more communication data to the devices (eg. Preset Data, Battery info, etc...)
 - Design Custom PCB (w/ Removable ESP32)
 - Design Enclosure